Vivek Express

-Vivek Express is a chain of express trains on the Indian Railways network.
-These trains were announced in the Railway Budget of 2011-12 by the then Railway Minister.
-These trains were started to commemorate the 150th birth anniversary of Swami Vivekananda, to be held in 2013.
-One of the Vivek Express trains, the one from Dibrugarh to Kanyakumari, is the longest route on the Indian Railways network, in terms of distance and time, and is currently the 24th longest in the world.
+Vivek Express refers to multiple related express trains on the Indian Railways network.
+These services were launched in 2013 to commemorate the 150th birth anniversary of Swami Vivekananda.
+One of the Vivek Express trains, the one from Dibrugarh to Kanyakumari, is the longest route on the Indian Railways network, in terms of distance and time, and is currently the 28th longest in the world.